eosnetworkfoundation/docs/docs/30_web-applications/10_getting-started/10_beginner-concepts.md

 In web2 development, you need to build your own authentication system.
 You might use a third-party service like Auth0, or you might roll your own.
 Once your user logs in, you rely on their session to prove that they are who they say they are.

-You might add in additional security measures like 2FA, IP<>user pairing, and a variety of other techniques.
+You might add in additional security measures like 2FA, IP-user pairing, and a variety of other techniques.

 In web3 development life is simpler, your users will log in with a wallet instead.
 There are no passwords you need to authenticate yourself.
 You also don't need to rely on a session to prove that their interactions are coming from them, because every interaction (transaction)